Updated Call for Proposals: Salata Institute Seed Grant Program in Climate and Sustainability

 What is the deadline for submitting proposals?

-Proposals will be considered three times per year, with deadlines of the second Friday of January, May, and September.
-The committee will also consider proposals off this normal cycle if they respond to time sensitive opportunities.
+Proposals will be considered two times per year, with deadlines of the first Friday of October and February.
+The committee will also consider proposals off this normal cycle if they respond to time-sensitive opportunities.

 Who will review proposals?